 SUVs: the end of the rise?

 A few decades ago, the car market only distinguished between pure-bred offroaders and... the rest, which shuffled through traffic at the usual ride height.
-But in the mid-nineties of the last century, a handful of premium car makers, eyeing a stronger foothold in North America, blended that offroader with the comfort, road-holding and luxury of a normal car.
+But in the mid-nineties of last century, a handful of premium car makers, eyeing a stronger foothold in North America, blended that offroader with the comfort, road-holding and luxury of a normal car.
 A golden goose hatched from its egg.
 It was called the SUV, jargon for Sports Utility Vehicle, and its impact has been sensational.
 Some sportscar brands even regard its introduction as a lifesaver for their businesses.

 An SUV still features the main ingredients of its source of inspiration: four-wheel drive, a raised ground clearance and bulky looks.
-Over time, these key features evolved, and when we talk about the affiliated body type of cross-overs, all-wheel drive has often dissipated while the car floats somewhat nearer to the ground.
+Over time, these key features evolved, and when we talk about the affiliated body type of cross-overs, all-wheel drive often has dissipated while the car floats somewhat nearer to the ground.
 The overall spirit, however, didn’t vanish.

 Don’t miss our CEO’s insights into the rise of SUVs in the European automotive landscape by watching the full interview.